What hiring managers actually look for

 Resume summary examples you can steal

-"OSHA 10-certified construction laborer with 1 year of experience assisting crews on residential framing and concrete projects.
-Operated power tools, maintained job site cleanliness, and unloaded materials for builds up to $800K.
-Zero safety incidents across 3 completed projects.
+"OSHA 10-certified construction laborer with 1 year assisting crews on residential sites.
+Handled material handling, ran power tools and a jackhammer for demolition, and kept the site clean and staged for the crew.
+Zero safety incidents across 3 completed jobs.
 Eager to grow into a skilled trade apprenticeship."

-Why it works: Specific certification, quantified project values, clean safety record, and clear growth trajectory.
+Why it works: Specific safety card, named tools, clean record, and a clear growth path.

-Why it works: Trade-specific title, project dollar range, software skills, and safety record.
+Why it works: Named trade skills, recognized credentials, software, and a safety record.

-Why it works: Positions career change as a strength, highlights team leadership and logistics skills, and shows new industry credentials.
+Why it works: Positions the change as a strength, ties past skills to construction tasks, and shows fresh credentials.

 Writing strong experience bullets